 - Costumer Protection Law;

 - Personal Injury Law/Traffic Accident;

 - Insurance Disputes;

-Civil Law focusing on the formal verification, its far different than the verification system in Criminal Law, if you had difficulties with those mentioned field above or regarding of other Civil Law problems and you have written/authentic/recorded evidences and witnesses, we can assist you.
+Civil Law focusing on the formal verification, it’s far different than the verification system in Criminal Law, if you had difficulties with those mentioned field above or regarding of other Civil Law problems and you have written/authentic/recorded evidences and witnesses, give us a call.